The Data Center Rundown

 More coverage at The Register →

-According to Amazon security chief CJ Moses, ransomware actors exploited a maximum-severity zero-day vulnerability, CVE-2026-20131, in Cisco Secure Firewall Management Center software for over a month before a patch was released.
+According to an Amazon security executive, ransomware operators exploited a critical, unpatched zero-day vulnerability in Cisco Secure Firewall Management Center software for over a month before Cisco issued a formal patch for the flaw.

 Read at The Register→